pip-services/pip-services-docs/content/en/python/commons/_index.md

 no_list: true
 weight: 30
 description: >

-    This module provides a set of tools used in microservices or backend services.
-It is designed to facilitate symmetric implementation accross different programming languages.
+    This module provides a set of tools used in microservices or backend services, and it is designed to facilitate symmetric implementation accross different programming languages.

 ---

 ### Packages